gluster/glusterdocs/Quick-Start-Guide/Quickstart.md

     from the OS install.
 -   Note: GlusterFS stores its dynamically generated configuration files at /var/lib/glusterd.
-If at any point in time GlusterFS is unable to write to these files, it will at minimum cause erratic behavior for your system; or worse, take your system offline completely.
+If at any point in time GlusterFS is unable to write to these files (for example, when the backing filesystem is full), it will at minimum cause erratic behavior for your system; or worse, take your system offline completely.
 It is advisable to create separate partitions for directories such as /var/log to ensure this does not happen.

 ### Step 2 - Format and mount the bricks